Opening Doors While Opening Minds

 Renaissance Education helped the school to tackle systemic problems in a way that felt personalized to the people impacted by it.
 A specific example was a student named Michelle, a student who was on her way to becoming a dropout, but—thanks to the recognition the faculty had for her – she was counseled, encouraged, and ended up walking across the stage as a graduate.

 Prior to Renaissance Education, Vancleave was a C-rated school with the state’s worst attendance rate.
 School administrators found that Mondays had the lowest attendance, with little improvement throughout the week.

 - After four years of utilizing Renaissance Education, attendance increased by more than 50% and the school was elevated to an A-rated school.

 Implementing Renaissance Education tactics like “Free Dress Day,” “Bulldog (school mascot) Bashes,” and recognizing A- and B-Honor Roll students noticeably improved school culture.

 We Becomes Bigger than Me

 Like students, teachers want to feel valued and respected.
 They’re investing their hearts into impacting student lives and student performance.
 Many educators experience a feeling of defeat if their efforts are not acknowledged.
 Renaissance Education offers ideas and resources to recognize efforts by both students and teachers, creating a supportive atmosphere in which everyone feels like they are pulling together to achieve a common goal.

 Renaissance Education helps establish a culture and climate that leads to success.
-Recognition is part of the formula and when students and teachers feel recognized, they’re willing to invest more of themselves in the effort.
+Recognition is part of the The Results Formula™ and when students and teachers feel recognized, they’re willing to invest more of themselves in the effort.

 WANT TO USE JOSTENS RENAISSANCE?